 So, the candidate across your desk is a high-energy, relational sales veteran.
 There’s not much about him you don’t like.
 It seems like he’s got everything you’re in the market for.
-Despite your strong feelings in favor of hiring, you want to be sure, so you run a “personality” assessment on him.
+Despite your strong feelings in favor of hiring, you want to be sure, so you run a personality test on him.
 It validates your thoughts.
-The personality assessment tells you he is aggressive, people-oriented and charming.
+The personality test tells you he is aggressive, people-oriented and charming.
 It’s a match if you ever saw one, so you hire him.

 Then the unexpected happens — in nine months are you forced to let this same person go.
 Was the assessment wrong?
 Probably not.
 There are over 1000 assessment tools on the market today, and most of them accurately measure what they are designed to measure.
-The problem has is more one of depth than accuracy.
+The problem is more about depth than accuracy.
 Personality assessments simply do not go deep enough to answer the pertinent questions.
-Assessing someone’s behavior style will never give definitive answers to the questions “Will this candidate sell?” and “Why does this candidate sell?”
+Assessing someone’s personality style will never give sufficient answers to the questions “Will this candidate sell?” and “Why does this candidate sell?”

-Here are two things you need to add to your hiring process:
+Add these two things to your hiring process:

 1. Assess your sales candidate’s decision-making capacity